32nd Infantry Brigade Combat Team: Units deployed to Iraq in 2009

 In September 2008, the entire 32nd Brigade and six other related units received mobilization orders directing their return to Iraq.
-This would be the largest operational deployment of Wisconsin National Guard forces since World War II.
+This would be the largest operational deployment of Wisconsin Army National Guard forces since World War II.
 They began training and preparing for deployment in January 2009.
 The brigade completed three weeks of training at Camp Blanding Joint Training Center in Florida on 30 January 2009, prior to activation.

 The 32nd Infantry Brigade Combat Team prepares for deployment in February 2009.

 In February 2009 the entire BCT, consisting of 3,200 Wisconsin Army National Guard soldiers, was activated along with six supporting units outside the brigade.
 They were given a send-off on 17 February 2009 at the Alliant Energy Center Veterans Memorial Coliseum in Madison, Wisconsin.
 The soldiers reported to Fort Bliss in elements of 400–600 soldiers by 1 March to complete preparations for a one-year deployment.
 Sgt.
 Pete Smoczyk and Col. Tommy Makal, two World War II veterans who served in the 32nd Infantry Division during World War II when it was last called up for overseas combat duty, also marched out with the brigade.
 Spc.
 Marissa Hendriks, Smoczyk's granddaughter, deployed to Iraq with the unit.